Skip to content

 Clear Cookies, Cache and Browsing Data from Edge browser

-3. Select Browsing History, Cookies, and other site data, and Cached Images and Files.
+3. Select Browsing History, Cookies, other site data, and Cached Images and Files.

 4. Hit the Clear now button and wait for the process to complete.

-1. Launch the Microsoft Edge browser and head over to the Edge extensions.
+1. Launch the Microsoft Edge browser and head to the Edge extensions.

 edge://extensions/